awell-health/awell-extensions/extensions/iterable/README.md

 ---
 title: Iterable
-description: Iterable is a marketing automation platform.
+description: Iterable is an email marketing automation platform that allows creating, sending, and tracking personalized email campaigns.
 ---

 # Iterable